bugdea1er/tmp/README.md

 ### Temporary files

-`tmp::file` is a smart handle that manages a temporary file, ensuring its deletion when the handle goes out of scope.
-Upon creation, a `tmp::file` object generates a unique temporary file in the current user's temporary directory, opening it for both reading and writing.
+`tmp::file` is a smart handle that manages a binary temporary file, ensuring its deletion when the handle goes out of scope.
+Upon creation, a `tmp::file` object generates a unique temporary file, opening it for both reading and writing in binary format.

 The temporary file is deleted of when either of the following happens:
 - the `tmp::file` object is destroyed